itf/6s092/courses/IAP19/PS/PS20/content.md

 Let's look at our options going from $A$ to $E$.
 The shortest path without the blue edge restriction is $A\to B\to E$, but this doesn't satisfy our condition.
 If we were to prioritize blue edges first, we would likely find the path $A\to C\to F\to D\to E$, but we can do better with $A\to B\to D\to E$, the correct answer.

 Because it isn't easy to change the algorithm to accommodate this restriction, we can think about changing the graph instead.
-When we explore the graph with BFS and build up our shortest paths, for each vertex $v$, we'd like to know the shortest path to $v$ that <i>does not</i> use a blue edge, and the shortest path to $v$ that <i>does</i> use a blue edge.
-Instead of maintaining two different paths to one vertex, we can split $v$ into two versions, $v$ and $v'$.
+We'd like to make a new graph with colorless edges based on the original one such that performing a simple BFS on this graph will give us our desired answer.
+The key idea is that this new graph has to describe where we are and whether or not we've used a blue edge.
+For a vertex $v$ in the original graph, we can split $v$ into two versions, $v$ and $v'$, so that being on $v$ means that we have not used a blue edge and being on $v'$ means that we have.
 An example of this split for one vertex is illustrated below.

 <center>
 <img src="/_static/IAP19/bfs-32.png" height="200"  />
 </center>

-insert remaining explanation about duplicating the graph
+When we apply this idea of vertex duplication to the entire graph, we end up with two copies, the "normal" side $({A, B, C,\dots})$ and the "prime" side $({A', B', C',\dots})$.
+Moving through this new graph captures both our location in the original graph and whether we have used a blue edge.
+Edges in this new graph can then describe movement in the original graph as well as changes to this "used-a-blue-edge" state.
+Now we just need to figure out how to transfer our original edges into this new graph.

 <question multiplechoice>
 csq_prompt = "If edge $uv$ in the original graph was red, which edges would we add to our new graph?\n\n"